Hannah Baker: Storyline (television series)

 At the beginning of the series, 17-year-old schoolgirl Hannah Baker took her own life by cutting her wrists.
 Her school locker becomes a memorial adorned with students' letters and her pictures.
 On his doorstep, Hannah's friend Clay Jensen finds a box containing seven audio cassette tapes.
-Each subsequent tape reveals Hannah's thirteen reasons she killed herself.
+Each subsequent tape reveals Hannah's thirteen reasons why she killed herself.
 Hannah warns listeners to follow certain rules: everyone mentioned on the tapes must listen to the complete set then pass it along to the next person addressed.
 Failure to follow her instructions will result in a second set of tapes being released by a classmate and close personal friend of Hannah's, later revealed to be Tony.
 Clay, who was in love with Hannah, reminisces about the time he spent with her.
 He finds listening to Hannah's story difficult, but his friend Tony finds him and reveals he plays a part in enforcing Hannah's will by making sure the tapes are heard; he knows Clay is mentioned on them.
 He warns Clay things will go wrong if he does not obey the tapes.

 Clay listens to the first tape, side A: Justin Foley.
 Hannah had just moved to town and became friends with her neighbor Kat, who is moving away to college and introduced her to her ex-boyfriend Justin Foley, along with his friend Zach Dempsey.
 Hannah made a few meet-cutes with Justin before deciding to hang out with him later in the evening at the park.
 Justin, managing to take a revealing photo of Hannah and having kissed her, showed the photo to his friends that Bryce Walker spread through the school, which embarrassed Hannah.
 Hannah tried to gather herself by confiding in Clay, but he made a hurtful comment and Hannah felt isolated.

 On the first tape, side B is revealed to be Jessica Davis; Hannah talks about her friendship with Jessica and Alex Standall, with the two later dating in secret and having abandoned Hannah.
 When Hannah found out, Alex broke up with Jessica and wrote a "Hot or Not" list with the two friends opposite each other.
 Jessica blamed Hannah and publicly slapped her.
 In the present, Hannah's mother, Olivia Baker, finds the "hot or not" list, leading her to believe her daughter was being bullied.
 She seeks the school principal's help but because she and her husband have sued the school, they cannot help her more than what the school intends to help with.